 On September 28, 2015, we announced the signing of a joint development agreement and a supply agreement to develop and commercialize a fuel cell engine specifically designed for integration into low floor trams manufactured by CRRC Qingdao Sifang Company, Ltd. ("CRRC Sifang"), a Chinese rolling stock manufacturer.
 The agreements include delivery expected in 2016 of ten customized FCvelocity® modules and have an initial expected value of approximately \$6 million.
 Ballard plans to develop a new prototype configuration of its FCvelocity® fuel cell module to deliver 200 kilowatts of net power for use in powering trams in urban deployments.
-An initial deployment of eight fuel cell-powered trams is planned by CRRC Sifang and the City of Foshan on the Gaoming Line starting in 2017.
-Amounts earned from this agreement (\$0.3 million in the second quarter of 2016; \$0.7 million in the first half of 2016; nil in fiscal 2015) are recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.
+An initial deployment of eight fuel cell-powered trams is planned by

+CRRC Sifang and the City of Foshan on the Gaoming Line starting in 2017.
+Amounts earned from this agreement (\$0.2 million in the third quarter of 2016; \$0.8 million in the first three quarters of 2016; nil in fiscal 2015) are recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.

 On September 25, 2015, we announced the signing of a long-term license and supply agreement with Synergy Group to provide fuel cell power products and technology solutions in support of the planned deployment of approximately 300 fuel cell-powered buses in the cities of Foshan and Yunfu, China.
 The agreement has an estimated initial value of approximately \$17 million expected through 2016, with the opportunity for significant recurring royalties starting in 2017.
 The agreement includes supply and sale of fully-assembled fuel cell power modules, ready-to-assemble module kits, a technology license for localization of assembly, supply of proprietary fuel cell stacks and long-term recurring royalties leveraged to unit volumes of locally assembled modules.
-Amounts earned from this agreement (\$3.4 million in the second quarter of 2016; \$4.8 million in the first half of 2016; \$2.9 million in fiscal 2015) are recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.
+Amounts earned from this agreement (\$2.3 million in the third quarter of 2016; \$7.1 million in the first three quarters of 2016; nil in the third quarter of 2015 and the first three quarters of 2015; \$2.9 million in fiscal 2015) are recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.

 On September 24, 2015, we announced that we are developing, and plan to launch, two new configurations of our FCvelocity®-HD7 fuel cell module in 2016.
 The two new module configurations will expand Ballard's product portfolio and provide customers with increased flexibility to address a range of emerging power needs in heavy-duty transit applications, such as buses.
 Ballard's latest-generation FCvelocity®-HD7 was launched in a 90kW net power configuration in June 2015 at the UITP World Congress and Exhibition in Milan, Italy.
 This initial 90kW configuration will typically be used to power large urban transit buses.
 The two new product configurations are expected to deliver net power of 30kW and 60kW, respectively, and are expected to be launched for customer deployments in 2016 to power smaller buses and provide range extension solutions.
-During the first half of 2016 and in fiscal 2015, FCvelocity®-HD7 development costs of \$0.7 million and \$1.4 million, respectively, were capitalized as fuel cell technology intangible assets.
+During the first three quarters of 2016 and in fiscal 2015, FCvelocity®-HD7 development costs of \$1.1 million and \$1.4 million, respectively, were capitalized as fuel cell technology intangible assets.